hluk/CopyQ/src/scriptable/README.md

 ###### ByteArray setData(mimeType, data)

-Modifies data passed to automatic commands.
+Modifies data passed to automatic commands or selected items if run from menu or using shortcut.

 Next automatic command will get updated data.

-This is also data used to create new item.
+This is also the data used to create new item from clipboard.

 E.g. following automatic command will add creation time data and tag to new items.